PhyrWall/RunescapePlayerFinder/README.md

 ## Requirements

 To run this program, you need to install the following Python packages:
+- `python 3.10`: Required to run the program.
 - `requests`: for making HTTP requests to scrape data from the RuneScape hiscores.
 - `BeautifulSoup`: for parsing HTML and extracting player information.
 - `PIL` (Pillow): for image manipulation and resizing.